hung2xt/streaming-with-apache-flink/README.md

 ## Repository Structure

 - `flink-examples/`: Basic examples to get started with Flink.
-- `kafka-integration/`: Examples integrating Flink with Kafka.
+- `src/main/java`: Examples integrating Flink with Kafka and Java.
-- `mysql-sink-examples/`: Demonstrations of using Flink to write to MySQL.
+- `python-examples/`: Demonstrations of using Pyflink to write to MySQL.
 - Additional directories and examples as per your repository's content.

 ## Running the Examples